Cipher tools

 - The full alphabet would look like

-– notice that T, E and S have moved to the start, the second T in TEST isn't present again as it has already been used and placed.
+– notice that H, E, L and O have moved to the start, the second L in HELLO isn't present again as it has already been used and placed.

 Mixed case strings and keys are supported here, for example: